 |Intern In Czech Republic||$3,790||$1,490|

-- Flexible durations of up to 3 months with year-round start dates
+- Flexible durations from 2 to 6 months with year-round start dates

 - Academic credit facilitation

-- Local On-site Coordinator with 24/7 support; pre and post arrival orientation
+- Local On-site Coordinator with 24/7 availability; pre and post arrival orientation

 - Czech language instruction

 - 24/7 Emergency Travel Assistance